Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PreReleaseNotes.md

 ### Reading project-wide actions

-You can access the project-wide actions in your script by using the [InputSystem.actions](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_actions) property.
+To access project-wide actions in your script, first including this line at the top of your script:

+    using UnityEngine.InputSystem

+Then use the [InputSystem.actions](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_actions) property to find references to your configured actions, like this:

+    var myAction = InputSystem.actions.FindAction("Move");

+The above line of code gets a reference to the "Move" action which is one of the default actions that comes with the new project-wide actions feature.

+Unlike the older Input Action assets, the project-wide actions are stored in your project’s Project Settings folder, so they do not appear in your Project window.
+The **InputSystem.actions** property is a built-in reference to that "hidden" asset.
+This means instead of referencing an asset from your project, you can use the **InputSystem.actions property** in your scripts to reference the project-wide actions.

+It is best for performance to find the references to your actions once and store them in a variable, rather than using the FindAction method every frame.
 For example:

-    var myAction = InputSystem.actions.FindAction("Player/Jump");

-The above line of code reads the "Jump" action, from the “Player” action map, which is one of the default actions that comes with the new project-wide actions feature.

-Unlike Input Action assets, the project-wide actions are stored in your project’s Project Settings folder, so they do not appear in your Project window.
-The **InputSystem.actions** property is a built-in reference to that asset.
-This means you can use all the same techniques described throughout the rest of the documentation about [using action assets](Workflow-ActionsAsset.html), but instead of referencing an asset from your project, you can use the **InputSystem.actions property** in your scripts to reference the project-wide actions.

-For example, here is the script from the [Action Assets workflow page](Workflow-ActionsAsset.html), adapted to use the project-wide actions, and the default actions in the "Player" action map.

 ```
 using UnityEngine;
 using UnityEngine.InputSystem;

-public class ExampleScript : MonoBehaviour
+public class Example : MonoBehaviour
 {
-    // private field to store move action reference
+    // these variables are to contain the references to your actions
-    private InputAction moveAction;
+    InputAction moveAction;
+    InputAction jumpAction;

-    void Awake()
+    private void Start()
     {
-        // find the "move" action, and keep the reference to it, for use in Update
+        // find and store references to the "Move" and "Jump" actions
-        moveAction = InputSystem.actions.FindAction("Player/move");
+        moveAction = InputSystem.actions.FindAction("Move");
-        // for the "jump" action, we add a callback method for when it is performed
-        InputSystem.actions.FindAction("Player/jump").performed += OnJump;
+        jumpAction = InputSystem.actions.FindAction("Jump");
     }

     void Update()
     {
-        // our update loop polls the "move" action value each frame
+        // read the Move action value, which is a 2D vector:
-        Vector2 moveVector = moveAction.ReadValue<Vector2>();
+        Vector2 moveAmount = moveAction.ReadValue<Vector2>();
-    }

-    private void OnJump(InputAction.CallbackContext context)
+        // read the Jump action state, which is a true/false button
+        if (jumpAction.IsPressed())
         {
-        // this is the "jump" action callback method
-        Debug.Log("Jump!");
+            // your jump code here
         }
     }
+}
 ```

-Things to note about the above example script, as compared to the script on the [Action Assets workflow page](Workflow-ActionsAsset.html):
+Things to note about the above example script, compared with the older workflows in the previous versions of the Input System Package:

-* Because there is a built-in reference to the project-wide actions, you do not need a public field with an assigned asset to get a reference to the actions.
+* You do not need a public field with an assigned Action asset to get a reference to the actions, because the `InputSystem.actions` always references the project-wide actions.

 * This script does not enable or disable action maps.
 Project-wide action maps are enabled by default.
-This means unlike with Action assets, you do not need to enable individual action maps in your script before being able to use them.
+This means unlike with the older Action assets, you do not need to enable individual action maps in your script before being able to use them.
 You may still want to disable or enable action maps if you want to make use of different types of input in different parts of your project.

 ### Limitations